jjloomis/adobe-audition-basic-audio-editing/warning-boxes.md

-# Warning boxes: What to click
+# Warning Boxes: What to Click

 ## One or more files used by this Multitrack Session are located outside of the Session folder